Helpful Dog Training Resources

 Gear We Love and Recommend

-- Front-attachment harnesses like the Freedom Harness, Balance Harness or Easy Walk Harness
+- Front-attachment harnesses like the Balance Harness, PetSafe 3-in-1 Harness or Freedom Harness,

 - A good 6-ft leash so you can give your dog room to sniff on your walk